TheStoneRabbit/OpenAssistant/README.md

 - Displays replies in a scrollable UI and can “type” the last answer into a connected host via USB keyboard emulation.
 - Optional voice input: hold the `GO` button while editing to record audio, transcribe it with OpenAI (`gpt-4o-mini-transcribe`), and append the text into your prompt.
 - `/context` command saves the current conversation to `transcripts/` on the SD card and starts a fresh session.
+- Live battery percentage in the header plus automatic screen sleep/wake after 1 minute of inactivity.

 ## Hardware & Software Requirements
 - M5Stack Cardputer (ESP32-S3) with TinyUSB HID support enabled.